Sylvia Rothschild

 Sylvia Rothschild (born 21 November 1957) is a British Reform rabbi.
 Together with Rabbi Sybil Sheridan, she was Rabbi of Wimbledon and District Synagogue in south west London, from 2003 to 2014, in the first ever rabbinic job share in England.
 She was Rabbi of Bromley Reform Synagogue from 1987 to 2002, and is currently the Rabbi at Lev Chadash in Milan.

 Early life

-Sylvia was born in Bradford to Edgar (1924–2012) and Esther Rothschild.
+Sylvia was born in Bradford to Edgar and Esther Rothschild.
 Her father had come from Hannover, Germany via Baden-Baden to England in 1938 as a teenager.
-Sylvia, her brother Walter (who is also a rabbi) and her sister Joyce grew up as active members of Bradford Reform Synagogue, the third oldest Reform synagogue in England.

 Professional career

 After completing a psychology degree at Manchester University she worked for a mental health charity in a therapeutic community, and for a London borough in adult psychiatric care.
 She was ordained as a rabbi in 1987 by the Leo Baeck College and has worked as a community rabbi ever since.
 She was Chair of the Assembly of Rabbis at the Reform Synagogues of Great Britain (now the Movement for Reform Judaism) from 1998 to 2003.

 Rothschild was a lay member of the Bromley Research Ethics Committee for many years, and is an Appointed Member of the Standards Committee for the London Borough of Bromley as well as an Appointed Member of the National Information Governance Board for Health and Social Care.

 She is also a trained counsellor and has trained as an executive coach.

 She has spoken out against the suppression of women's voices on religious matters in Israel and restrictions on the right of women to pray at the Western Wall.

 She is a member of the Steering Team of Tzelem, a cross-communal clerical activist organisation campaigning on broad social issues such as the UK government's response to the Syrian Refugee Crisis.